Publish in Peer Community Journal

 - It is multidisciplinary, and will accept for publication any articles recommended by any of the PCIs (PCI Ecology, PCI Paleontology, PCI Mathematical & Computational Biology, etc., https://peercommunityin.org/current-pcis/),

-- It is based on a rigorous and transparent editorial process (PCI publishes reviews and all editorial processes of accepted articles),
+- It is based on a transparent editorial process (PCI publishes reviews and all editorial processes of accepted articles),

-- It provides an example of dissociation of the three stages of publication: publication of a preprint in a preprint server or open repository, peer review via PCI and publication by a journal,
+- It provides an example of dissociation of the three stages of publication (the Publish-Review-Curate model): publication of a preprint in a preprint server or open repository, peer review via PCI, and publication by a journal.

 - It unites the entire PCI community around a single journal.